RamanLab/A-Unified-Framework-Robustness-Plasticity-Evolvability-and-Canalisation-of-Biological-Function/README.md

    - Input file `fun_labels_v<version_id>_combined0_9.csv`
    - This will create files `final_func_cluster<bary_id>_model_params.csv` with bary_id given by the label in `fun_labels_v<version_id>_combined0_9.csv`
    - The output files will be created in the `data/v<version_id>/csvs/combined0_9/final_func_model_param_map` folder

-1. **Get Text IDs of Barycenters**
-   - Plot the barycenters from the last run of the computational pipeline
-   - Create a text file with four letter text IDs for each function and enter a description
-   - Put this file in the `data/v<version_id>/csvs/combined0_9` folder

-2. **Get Functional Cluster Sizes**
+**Get Functional Cluster Sizes**
    - Run `get_fcluster_sizes_combined0_9_datasets.py` with nfunc = number of functional clusters (or number of barycenters) in the last iteration
    - This will create a file `fcluster_sizes.csv` with the sizes of each functional cluster identified by the corresponding bary_id
    - Furthermore, it will create a file `parameter_count_per_model_fcluster<bary_id>.csv` with the count of the number of parameters for which each network exhibits a given function
    - The output files are created at `data/v<version_id>/csvs/combined0_9`

+### Integrate Results Across Versions
+To find barycenter matches across versions, calculate the pairwise Dynamic Time Warping (DTW) distance between the barycenter datasets from the three versions
+   For this:
+   1. Run `get_pairwise_dtw_distances` for pairs of version_id
+   2. The file with pairwise DTW distances will be created in `data/integrated_results_v0_v1_v2/csvs`
+   3. Plot the pairwise DTW distances between barycenters of pairs of versions in a heatmap
+   4. Take the union of barycenters based on the DTW distances

+**Get Text IDs of Barycenters for each version**
+   - Plot the barycenters from the last run of the computational pipeline
+   - Create a text file with four letter text IDs for each function and enter a description
+   - Put this file in the `data/v<version_id>/csvs/combined0_9` folder